 Cash deposits with banks in excess of the amounts insured by the Federal Deposit Insurance Corporation (FDIC) are exposed to loss in the event of nonperformance by the financial institutions.
-At December 31, 2021, the Foundation had cash on hand of \$250 and the carrying amount of the Foundation's deposits was \$2,291,097 with a bank balance of \$2,298,816.
+In order to mitigate these risks, the Foundation spreads funds out into multiple financial institutions, participates in an Insured Cash Sweep account and ensures balances are in government backed securities or fully FDIC insured.
+At December 31, 2022, the Foundation had cash on hand of \$250 and the carrying amount of the Foundation's deposits was \$2,355,593 with a bank balance of \$2,358,621.
+The bank balance was fully insured by FDIC/SIPC at December 31, 2022.
+At December 31, 2021, the Foundation had cash on hand of \$250 and the carrying amount of the Foundation's deposits was \$2,291,332 with a bank balance of \$2,298,816.
 The bank balance was fully insured by FDIC/SIPC at December 31, 2021.
-At December 31, 2020, the Foundation had cash on hand of \$250 and the carrying amount of the Foundation's deposits was \$637,423 with a bank balance of \$672,366.
-The bank balance was fully insured by FDIC/SIPC at December 31, 2021